-Fresh venous-blood samples were obtained from healthy consenting donors, thanks to the agreement with a local blood bank to use blood (EFS, Montpellier) and its components for non-therapeutic purposes.
-The samples, whose volume ranged between 420 and 500 ml, were stored in PVC-DEHP transfusion bags produced by Macopharma (MSE Systems).
-Such bags are provided with 66.5 ml of CPDA-1 anticoagulant (pH=5.6), whose composition is: Sodium citrate dihydrate 26.3 g/l, Citric acid monohydrate 3.27 g /l, Monobasic Sodium Phosphate dihydrate 2.51 g/l, Dextrose monohydrate 25.5 g/l.
-The suspensions were then centrifuged at 1000 x g for 20 min and the buffy coat was removed.
+Sample Preparation.
+Nonclinically issued RBCs for laboratories have been obtained from blood bags (that cannot be used for donation) through the local blood bank (Etablissement Français du Sang, Montpellier, France).
+These venous-blood samples, whose volume ranged between 420 and 500 mL, were stored in PVC-di-(2-ethylhexyl)phthalate transfusion bags produced by Macopharma (MSE Systems).
+Such bags are provided with 66.5 mL of CPDA-1 anticoagulant (pH 5.6), whose composition is: sodium citrate dihydrate 26.3 g/L, citric acid monohydrate 3.27 g/L, monobasic sodium phosphate dihydrate 2.51 g/L, and dextrose monohydrate 25.5 g/L. The suspensions were then centrifuged at 1,000 \times g for 20 min and the buffy coat was removed.
 RBC dispersions were diluted in PBS and the procedure of centrifugation/removal was repeated twice to obtain washed RBCs.
-Afterwards, cells were re-suspended in their native plasma treated with anticoagulant or in solutions of PBS supplemented with BSA (1 mg of BSA per 1 ml PBS) and the hematocrit was adjusted by using graduated and narrow test-tubes.
-Samples were kept at 25°C throughout all the preparation.
+Afterward, cells were resuspended in their native plasma treated with anticoagulant or in solutions of PBS supplemented with BSA (1 mg of BSA per 1 mL PBS) and the Ht was adjusted by using graduated and narrow test tubes.
+Samples were kept at 25°C throughout all of the preparation.

-Dilute suspensions (Ht=1%) of fluorescent HRBCs for confocal observation were prepared by using a PKH26 Red Fluorescent Cell Linker (Sigma-Aldrich).
+Dilute suspensions (Ht = 1%) of fluorescent HRBCs for confocal observation were prepared by using a PKH26 Red Fluorescent Cell Linker (Sigma-Aldrich).
 HRBCs were labeled following standard protocol of the provider.

-2,000 kDa Dextran (Leuconostoc spp., Sigma-Aldrich) solutions were prepared in PBS with a concentration of 2% (wt/wt), 4% (wt/wt), and 9% (wt/wt).
+The 2,000-kDa Dextran (Leuconostoc spp.; Sigma-Aldrich) solutions were prepared in PBS with a concentration of 2% (wt/wt), 4% (wt/wt), and 9% (wt/wt).
 Dissolution was obtained at room temperature by overnight gentle stirring.
-All dextran/PBS solutions showed a nearly Newtonian behavior with a constant viscosity equal to 3.4, 10.2 and 38.8 mPa.s respectively for dextran concentrations of 2% (wt/wt), 4% (wt/wt), and 9% (wt/wt).
-We used a very high molecular weight dextran in order not to change the osmolarity of the buffer suspension when it has been added to make the suspending medium more viscous.
+All dextran/PBS solutions showed a nearly Newtonian behavior with a constant viscosity equal to 3.4, 10.2, and 38.8 mPa·s, respectively, for dextran concentrations of 2% (wt/wt), 4% (wt/wt), and 9% (wt/wt).
+We used a very-high-molecular-weight dextran in order not to change the osmolarity of the buffer suspension when it has been added to make the suspending medium more viscous.
 All dispersions containing RBCs and all suspending solutions used in our experiments have a pH ranging between 7.0 and 7.2 for WB and 7.4 for both PBS/BSA and PBS/dextran solutions.
 Osmolarities of our buffers were measured to be 285 mOsm on average.
-The samples were stored in a refrigerator at 4°C and they were used within the time frame between 3 hours and 5 days after the blood draw.
-The healthy state of the cells have been checked by looking at the amount of echinocytes before each experiments.
+The samples were stored in a refrigerator at 4°C and they were used within the time frame between 3 h and 5 d after the blood draw.
+The healthy state of the cells was checked by looking at the amount of echinocytes before each experiment.
 Blood samples and realized experiments are summarized in Table S1.